Please silence your devices during today’s performance.

 The band is a nonprofit organization sponsored in part by the Plano Cultural Arts Commission.
 The band is also supported by John Paul II High School, member dues and from generous donors in the community.
 There is never an admission charged for any of the band’s public performances.

 The Plano Community Band is a proud member of the Association of Concert Bands, an international organization dedicated to the advancement of adult community bands.
-The band has performed at several of their national conventions as well as hosted the conventions in 1992 and 2010, and has been invited to perform at the 2022 convention in Santa Fe, New Mexico.
+The band has performed at several of their national conventions as well as hosted the conventions in 1992 and 2010, and recently performed at the 2022 convention in Santa Fe, New Mexico.

 Plano Community Band’s Artistic Director and Principal Conductor, is a retired music educator and band director with over 35 years of experience working with student and adult musicians in Texas and Georgia.
 He was born in Harlingen in the Rio Grande Valley and spent most of his adult years in Richardson and Sherman, Texas.
 Joe is a third-generation band director.
 His father, Joe Frank, Sr., was a well-known Texas band director and orchestra director and charter member of the Phi Beta Mu Band Director Hall of Fame.
 Joe taught for 17 years in the Richardson ISD where mentors such as Joe Frank, Sr.; Richard Floyd; Tommy Guilbert; Robert Floyd and Howard Dunn helped form his concepts of teaching students and interpreting, rehearsing and performing wind band literature.
 In 1990, Joe became Director of Bands for the Sherman ISD and helped lead the Sherman Bands to 14 years of successful performances, competitions and statewide recognition.
 While living in Athens, Georgia, Joe became director of the Classic City Band and developed a love for working and making music with adults.
 Joe currently lives in Denison, Texas, with his wife, Becky.
 He is a frequent clinic/consultant and adjudicator for middle school and high school bands.
 His daughter, Jessica, is a stay-at-home mom and volunteer youth leader.
 She currently plays clarinet in the Band.
 His son, Jeff, is a pediatric neurologist in Oregon.
 Joe enjoys sailing, golf, snow skiing, and traveling with Becky.